Stronger, healthier communities

 We give good food a second chance

 Anything unsold at the end of a day is surplus.
-We have three channels for giving this good food a second chance: we donate it to charities who can make use of it; we offer it to our customers at a discount; and we sell it through our Greggs Outlet shops
+We have three channels for giving this good food a second chance: we donate it to charities who can make use of it; we offer it to our customers at a discount; and we sell it through our Greggs Outlet shops.

 Greggs Outlets